-For websites under the direct control of the research team the IRB requires that all recruitment related pages and text be provided to the IRB prior to publication of the material.
+For websites under the direct control of the research team: the IRB requires that all recruitment related pages and text be provided to the IRB prior to publication of the material.
 The page, as it will be published, not just the text, must be submitted for review and approval prior to use.

-For websites under the control of another entity the IRB requires that the research team submit whatever information will be provided to the entity to publish on their website.
+For websites under the control of another entity: the IRB requires that the research team submit the information that will be provided to the entity to publish on their website.
 The information provided to the IRB should match the text and graphics that will be included in the final website posting.

-One exception: when the website restricts postings to include basic clinical trial information only (i.e., the title, purpose of the study, protocol summary, basic eligibility criteria, study site locations, and information about how to contact the site for more information) the posting does not need to be reviewed and approved by the IRB.
-This is in accordance with HRPO policy and applies only in those situations where the nature of the website restricts postings to the above listed elements.
+One exception: when the website restricts postings to basic clinical trial information only (i.e., the title, purpose of the study, protocol summary, basic eligibility criteria, study site locations, and information about how to contact the site for more information) the posting does not need to be approved by the IRB.
+This is in accordance with WU IRB policy and applies only in those situations where the nature of the website restricts postings to the above listed elements.
+The most common example of this is clinicaltrials.gov.